MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/azure_arm_template_linux.md

 ms.subservice: operate
 ---

-# Onboard an Azure Linux Server VM with Azure Arc
+## Deploy an Ubuntu Azure Virtual Machine and connect it to Azure Arc using ARM Template

 The following README will guide you on how to automatically onboard a Azure Ubuntu VM on to Azure Arc using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
 The provided ARM template is responsible of creating the Azure resources as well as executing the Azure Arc onboard script on the VM.